EDC Director talks about Ascend groundbreaking - NewsBreak

 PADUCAH — The Kentucky Transportation Cabinet crews in the state's 12 westernmost counties have started prepping for snow and ice season.
 This includes Trigg, Lyon, Crittenden, Livingston, Marshall, Calloway, Graves, McCracken, Ballard, Carlisle, Hickman and Fulton Counties.
 Over the next couple of weeks, motorists may see plows making test...

-(Age84, of Cadiz) Memorial service will be Saturday October 29th at 1pm at Kingdom Hall of Jehovah’s Witnesses in Princeton.
-Dogwood Funerals & Cremations of Hopkinsville is in charge of arrangements.
+(Age 88, of Dawson Springs) No services will be held.
+Dogwood Funerals & Cremations of Crofton is in charge of arrangements.

 Comments / 0